 Hearing impairment is most common in older people but can happen at any age for a variety of reasons and some people are born with it.

 If you have a hearing impairment you may find that some day-to-day activities are more difficult or you may need extra support.
-It might be that you need help with getting out and involved, or help to live at home.
+It might be that you need help with getting out and about or help to manage at home.
 You may also find that technology can help to make some things easier.

-If you feel you need more help, you may benefit from having an assessment for adult care services.
+If you feel you need more help due to your hearing impairment or because you are deaf, you may benefit from having a needs assessment for adult social care support.
 This means that a social worker or community care worker will contact you and arrange to visit you to discuss your needs and how they can best be met.
 If you're found to be eligible for a service from us we'll work with you to create a support plan that helps you to achieve your goals and outcomes.

-- Chesterfield - Tuesdays from 10am to 12pm at Chesterfield Area Office, West Street, Chesterfield, S40 47Y
+- Chesterfield - Tuesdays from 10am to midday at Chesterfield Area Office, West Street, Chesterfield, S40 47Y

 - Clay Cross - Thursdays from 2pm to 4pm at Clay Cross Office, Market Street, Clay Cross, S45 9JE

-- Ilkeston - Mondays from 10am to 12pm at Ilkeston Library, Market Street, DE7 5RN
+- Ilkeston - Mondays from 10am to midday at Ilkeston Library, Market Street, DE7 5RN

-- Swadlincote - Wednesdays from 10am to 12pm at Swadlincote Library, Civic Way, Swadlincote, DE11 0AD
+- Swadlincote - Wednesdays from 10am to midday at Swadlincote Library, Civic Way, Swadlincote, DE11 0AD

 This service will not be provided on bank holidays.